- Reasonable Suspicion Training PowerPoint for DOT

 Reasonable Suspicion Training PowerPoint for DOT

-Other media formats for this reasonable suspicion training PowerPoint (PPT) include the DVD Player format (we mail a DVD to you), Video (any format - the most common is MP4 which plays on mobile devices, but we can provide any format); and/or a Web Course that uploads to your company's Web server--one price, no restrictions, no additional fees, and completely customize-able with your logo if desired, and handouts inserted (e.g. your Alcohol and Drug-Free Workplace Policy, Supervisor Referral, Testing forms, Instructions, etc.)
+Other media formats for this reasonable suspicion training PowerPoint (PPT) include the DVD Player format (we mail a DVD to you), Video (we use MP4 video, which is the most flexible and can be read by any device including mobile devices, but we can provide any format if needed); and/or a Web Course that uploads to your company's Web server--one price, no restrictions, no additional fees, and completely customizable with your logo if desired.
+You can can also add handouts inserted (e.g. your Alcohol and Drug-Free Workplace Policy, Supervisor Referral, Testing forms, Instructions, etc.)

 (We also have an Alcohol and Drug and Awareness Training for Employees to complement the supervisor training.
 Phone 1-800-626-4327 if you purchase this program at the same time so we can give you a 25% discount.
 The shopping cart won't calculate this, unfortunately.)